mooreatv/BetterVendorPrice/README.md

 <img src="https://raw.githubusercontent.com/mooreatv/BetterVendorPrice/master/sample.png">

-Shows per full stack prices and more...
+Shows per individual, current stack and full stack prices.

+Works anywhere including bags, vendors, item links in chat and the Auction House.

+## Background/Why is it useful?
 Sometimes the regular vendor price isn't enough to decide what to keep and what to discard:

 For instance imagine you have 4 something that sell for 12s and 2 of something else for for 8s and both are dropping right now